What Is Sex Addiction?

 What Are the Complications of Having a Sexual Addiction or Hypersexuality?

-Living with a sex addiction can have negative effects on all areas of your life such as:
+Living with a sex addiction can have negative effects on all areas of your life such as:- Difficulty in relationships

 - Legal problems